White Apple keyboard with a bright red key on the left side reading Oops!

 The application process can be long and difficult for those who are filing for the first time.
 Completing the FAFSA can have an impact on whether or not you stay enrolled in college.
 According to the NCAN, high school graduates who file the FAFSA are 63% more likely to enroll in college than those who don’t fill it out.

-Even if you think you won’t qualify for much, filling out the FAFSA can only help you.
-Most students are granted some form of aid, whether it be institutional scholarships, grants, or student loans.
-There are many options to help you pay for college, but don’t shortchange yourself simply based on assumptions.
+Even if you think you won’t qualify for much financial aid, filling out the FAFSA can only help you.
+Most students are granted some form of aid, whether it be institutional scholarships, grants, or federal student loans.
+There are many options to help you pay for college, so don’t shortchange yourself simply based on assumptions.

 Find more articles and advice on college aid and scholarships in our Financial Aid section.